How to Become an Accountant

-An accountant is the person who tracks, monitors and advises on an individual’s, or company’s financial accounts.
+An accountant is a person who tracks, monitors and advises on an individual’s or company’s financial accounts.

 This person often deals with budgeting, purchasing, tax documents and the general financial reporting for the company.